jitasek/my-portfolio/README.md

 ## Description

-Web application featuring my portfolio.
+My first web application featuring my portfolio built using HTML and CSS.
 It aggregates information about me and my career path and some of my latest web dev projects.

 ## Motivation